seanslma/maki/Data/Caching/Redis/Command.md

 - server/clients, such has number of connected clients,
 - stats, number of keys in each database, number of commands executed since the last snapshot, and so on
 - persistence, such as `aof_pending_bio_fsync`: is 0 if all data that the server knows about has been written to disk

+## perf command
+`redis-benchmark` will show the time for some commands